Loading...

 Contact con = db.Contacts.SingleOrDefault(p => p.id == idToupdate);

-Once this code is executed, the Contact object will contain the required values.
+Once this code is executed, the Contact

 Updating the record